Scientific Name

 Don't fall into the trap of constantly repotting into a bigger pot.
 Holiday Cactus likes to be root-bound, and repotting every 2 to 3 years (even back into the same pot) is plenty.
 If you repot, use sterile, well-draining potting soil.

 Holiday Cactus can easily be propagated by cuttings.
-First, pinch off a section of stem that has 2 to 3 jointed segments.
-Let the cuttings dry for a few hours, then push them in a small pot with the same potting soil as the adult plant.
+First, pinch off a section that has 2 to 3 jointed segments.
+Let the cuttings dry for a few hours, then push them into a small pot with the same potting soil as the adult plant.

 Learn more at How to Grow and Care for a Holiday Cactus.